Primate Conservation Limelight

 What’s your current title?

 I am currently in transition.
 For the last 13 years I have been the Wildlife Conservation Society (WCS) Country Director for Tanzania.
-However, I am soon becoming the WCS Director of Species Conservation for Africa
+However, I am now the WCS Director of Species Conservation for Africa.

 Where are you from?